-- PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
 PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
 PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
 PO9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
 PO10 Communication : Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-1 1 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 2 1 1 3 1 3 1
+CO1 2 1 1 1 1 1

-CO2 1 1 1 3 1 1 1 3 1
+CO2 1 1 1 2 1 1 1 1 1

-CO3 1 1 3 1 1 2 1
+CO3 1 1 2 1 1 1 1

-CO4 1 1 2 3 1 1 2 1
+CO4 1 1 2 1 1 1 1

-CO5 1 1 1 3 1 1 1 1 1
+CO5 · 1 1 1 1 1 1 1

-Туре Code Digital Electronic Circuits Lab L-T-P Credits Marks PC 18EC1L01 Digital Electronic Circuits Lab 0-0-2 1 100 · • Objectives The objective of the course is to hands-on exposure on logic gates, implementation using Boolean algebra, designing digital circuits like counters, registers and apply the knowledge to formulate digital systems using HDL.
-Pre-Rec quisites Knowledge of Basic Electronics is required.
-Teachir ng Scheme Regular laboratory experiments to be conducted under supervision of the faculty with use of ICT as and when required, sessions are planned to be interactive with focus on implementation in hardware / software tools.
+Type Code Digital Electronic Circuits Lab L-T-P Credits Marks PC BTEC-P-PC-011 Digital Electionic Circuits Lab 0-0-2 1 100

+Objectives The objective of the course is to hands-on exposure on logic gates, implementation using Boolean algebra, designing digital circuits like counters, registers and apply the knowledge to formulate digital systems using HDL.
+Pre-Requisites Knowledge of Basic Electronics is required.
+Teaching Scheme Regular laboratory experiments to be conducted under supervision of the faculty with use of ICT as and when required, sessions are planned to be interactive with focus on implementation in hardware / software tools.